CleanCut/green/README.md

 1. Green outputs clean, heirarchical output.

-2. Test status is aligned on the _left_
+2. Test status is aligned on the _left_ (the four periods correspond to four passing tests)

 3. Method names are replaced with docstrings when present.
+The first two tests have docstrings you can see.

 4. Green always outputs a summary of statuses that will add up to the total number of tests that were run.
 For some reason, many test runners forget